MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-cert-trust-validate-deploy-mfa.md

 Azure Multi-Factor Authentication is an easy to use, scalable, and reliable solution that provides a second method of authentication so your users are always protected.
 * **Easy to Use** - Azure Multi-Factor Authentication is simple to set up and use.
 The extra protection that comes with Azure Multi-Factor Authentication allows users to manage their own devices.
 Best of all, in many instances it can be set up with just a few simple clicks.
-* **Scalable** - Azure Multi-Factor Authentication uses the power of the cloud and integrates with your on-premises AD and custom apps.
+* **Scalable** - Azure Multi-Factor Authentication uses the power of the cloud and integrates with your on-premises AD and custom applications.
 This protection is even extended to your high-volume, mission-critical scenarios.
 * **Always Protected** - Azure Multi-Factor Authentication provides strong authentication using the highest industry standards.
 * **Reliable** - We guarantee 99.9% availability of Azure Multi-Factor Authentication.
 The service is considered unavailable when it is unable to receive or process verification requests for the two-step verification.